karanskush/Mudra-OS/designsample.md

 ## 📝 **Reusable Prompt Template**

 ```
-Search internet for modern fintech design patterns and redesign @[COMPONENT_NAME] with a professional, graphic-rich interface suitable for a fintech OS website.
+Search internet for modern fintech design patterns and redesign @[COMPONENT_NAME] with a professional, graphic-rich interface suitable for a MudraCore OS website.

 Apply these design improvements: